Answers to frequently asked questions about the Electronic Adjudication Management System (EAMS)

-A: EAMS is a computer based system that simplified the DWC case management process to more efficiently resolve claims, improve the ability to schedule and manage court calendars, allow files to be shared between multiple users and transform paper files into secure electronic files, reducing the need for physical storage space at local DWC offices and the State Records Center.
+A: EAMS is a computer-based system that simplified the DWC case management process to more efficiently resolve claims, improve the ability to schedule and manage court calendars, allow files to be shared between multiple users and transform paper files into secure electronic files, reducing the need for physical storage space at local DWC offices and the State Records Center.

-Q: How does EAMS work?
+Q: What does EAMS do?

 Q: Where can I find more information on EAMS?

 A: The EAMS pages on the State of California Department of Industrial Relations website, contain a wealth of information and links to additional resources.

 Q: How can I learn to use EAMS?

 A: Cases are created by filing eForms, JET filing (electronic methods) or using scanner-ready optical character recognition (OCR) paper forms.